SouthsideSoftware/BuildLight/readme.md

 Beginning of framework for connecting a TeamCity build light or lamp.
 Right now it only supports a red/green/blue LED light made by Delcom that connects to the USB port and is supported on Mac, Windows and Linux.
 See below for more information.

+##What we're working on

+See our [Trello Board](https://trello.com/board/team-city-build-light/504b4a2e72e2d9db2e3ede6e) to see what we have in the pipeline.
+You can also vote on features there.
+Send your suggestions, questions and bugs to teamcitybuildlight@southsidesoft.com.

 ##Prerequisites

 * Visual Studio 2010